ipfs/distributions/README.md

 Finally,

 1. Commit your changes and make a PR.
 Specifically, the changes to `dists/<dist>/versions` and `dists/<dist>/current`.
-2. File an issue on [ipfs/infrastructure](https://github.com/ipfs/infrastructure) with the hash you got from `make publish` and a link to the PR.
+2. Make a PR with an edit on [protocol/infra](https://github.com/protocol/infra/blob/master/dns/config/dist.ipfs.io.yaml) with the hash you got from `make publish` and a link to the PR above.

 If you have permission, you can just merge the PR, update the DNS, and then immediately, close the issue on ipfs/infrastructure.
 Ping someone on IRC.